-IF the crop is AND the acreage is AND the intended use and practices (where applicable) is AND the insured chooses to THEN the insured must establish a point of reference pasture, rangeland, forage noncontiguous the same for all the acreage within the acreage boundaries for each of the noncontiguous acreage in a grid.
-See subparagraph 75 A for examples. different for part of the acreage for each intended use, or by irrigation practice, and organic practice if offered in the Actuarial Documents within the acreage boundaries for the noncontiguous acreage in a grid.
-See subparagraph 75 B for examples. contiguous the same for all the acreage combine the contiguous acreage into one grid within the acreage boundaries within the grid selected by the insured.
-See subparagraph 76 B for examples. separate the contiguous acreage into separate grids within the acreage boundaries within each grid selected by the insured.
-See subparagraph 76 B for examples.
+IF the crop is AND the acreage is AND the intended use and practices (where applicable) is AND the insured chooses to THEN the insured must establish a point of reference PRF Noncontiguous the same for all the acreage within the acreage boundaries for each of the noncontiguous acreage in a grid.
+See subparagraph 75 A for examples.
+PRF Noncontiguous different for part of the acreage for each intended use, or by irrigation practice, and organic practice if offered in the actuarial documents within the acreage boundaries for the noncontiguous acreage in a grid.
+See subparagraph 75 B for examples.